Volvo P1800: 1800E

 For 1970 numerous changes came with the fuel-injected 1800E (the 'E' stands for Einspritzung, the German word for fuel injection), which had the B20E engine with Bosch D-Jetronic fuel injection and a revised camshaft, and produced 130 bhp without sacrificing fuel economy.
 Top speed was around 190 km/h and acceleration from 0–100 km/h (0–62.1 mph) took 9.5 seconds.
 In addition, the 1970 model was the first 1800 with four-wheel disc brakes; until then the 1800 series had front discs and rear drums.
 In 1972 a lower compression B20F engine was introduced for specific markets to meet emission standards, mainly for the US.
 Along with the new "F" head, the ECU, manifold pressure sensor, and head gasket were also changed for all cars with B20F engine.

 1800ES

-Volvo introduced its final P1800 variant, the 1800ES, in 1972 as a two-door station wagon with a frameless, all-glass tailgate.
+Volvo introduced its final P1800 variant, the 1800ES, in 1972 as a two-door shooting brake layout with a frameless, all-glass tailgate.
 The final design was chosen after two prototypes had been built by Sergio Coggiola and Pietro Frua.
 Frua's prototype, Raketen ("the Rocket"), is in the Volvo Museum.
 Both Italian prototypes were considered too futuristic, and instead in-house designer Jan Wilsgaard's proposal, the Beach Car, was accepted.
 The ES engine was downgraded to 125 bhp by reducing the compression ratio with a thicker head gasket (engine variant B20F); although maximum power was slightly down the engine was less "peaky" and the car's on-the-road performance was actually improved.